Single-cell RNAseq Clustering

-This is an additional step needed when the input count table contains data coming from multiple samples.
-These samples could come from wild-type and mutant organisms, from different time spans, from control and stimulated samples, etc. All these situations could cause changes in gene expression that could make a joint analysis of all the data difficult, with cells clustering both by condition and by cell type (Figure 6-A).
+This is an additional step needed when the input count table contains data coming from multiple samples e.g. from wild-type and mutant organisms, from control and stimulated samples, etc. All these situations could cause changes in gene expression that could make a joint analysis of all the data difficult, with cells clustering both by condition and by cell type (Figure 7-A).
 In order to avoid that, the Multi-sample Data Integration step aims to integrate scRNA-seq datasets by identifying common cell types based on common sources of variation.
-As a result, this step enables the identification of shared populations across datasets (Figure 6-B and C) and thus further downstream comparative analyses.
+As a result, this step enables the identification of shared populations across datasets (Figure 7-B and C) and thus further downstream comparative analyses.
 For more details about the integration algorithm please read the papers from the Seurat Team: Butler et al. 2018 and Stuart et al. 2019.
-In this step, it is possible to modify the following parameters (Figure 7):
+In this step, it is possible to modify the following parameters (Figure 8 and 9):

 Condition.
 Choose the condition to integrate datasets by.
-That is, the condition that you don’t want to interfere in the clustering of cells.
+That is, the condition that you don’t want to interfere during the clustering of cells.

 N. Dimensions for Integration.
 The number of dimensions to use from the Canonical Correlation Analysis for the integration step.